breadboard-ai/breadboard/seeds/breadboard/README.md

 # Breadboard

-A library for wiring making generative AI applications.
+A library for prototyping generative AI applications.

-This library was inspired by the hardware maker community and their boundless creativity.
-The authors of this library were inspired by the way people just wire stuff together and make amazing things with off-the-shelf parts and a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all).
+This library was inspired by the hardware maker community and their boundless creativity, how makers just wire stuff together and make amazing things with off-the-shelf parts and a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all).

 This library is an attempt to bring the same spirit of creativity and simplicity to making generative AI applications.